<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=118459&amp;fmt=gif">

 Imputed income is the taxable amount of group term life insurance when the value of the benefit exceeds $50,000.
 This amount must be reported as compensation (on the employee’s W-2) and is subject to Social Security, Medicare tax, and if applicable, Medicare surtax.

-Download our guide to learn:
+Download our Taxability of Employer-Provided Group Term Life Insurance Benefits guide to learn:

 • What is imputed income

-• How to calculate imputed cost
+• How to calculate the imputed cost

 • What type of group term life insurance plans are subject to imputed income rules